 Find out which French student visa or permit you need to study in France, or take a short course or French language class.

 If you want to study in France, you may be required to get a French visa or permit depending on your nationality and situation.
 Different application procedures apply depending on what you will be studying in France, and how long you will need to live in France in order to complete your studies.
-This can be applicable to students studying a degree, taking a short course, or enrolled in a French language class.
+This can be applicable to students studying a degree, taking a short course, or enrolling to study French in France.

 If you are coming to study in France from the EU/EEA or Switzerland, after you’ve secured a place on a course at a French university, all you need is a valid passport or travel ID document.
 You can ask your university or school for any other details.

 Note: 2016’s Brexit will likely not affect British students studying in France in the 2017/2018 academic year, but for the 2018/2019 academic year it’s possible that higher tuition rates and fees may apply.
 It’s also possible that new visa requirements may be put into place; however, it is currently still unknown.

 Almost everyone else will need to apply for a French student visa or a French visa/residence permit.

 There are different types of student visas in France:

 - Visa de court séjour pour etudes (‘Schengen’ short-stay student visa)